riskportal/risk-docs/docs/2_network_input.md

 | `.gpickle` | `load_network_gpickle()`   | Reload serialized NetworkX graphs; preserves full network structure.                          |
 | `NetworkX` | `load_network_networkx()`  | Convert an existing NetworkX graph object into a RISK-compatible format.                      |

-## Shared Parameters

-Shared parameters among network loaders.

-- `compute_sphere` (bool, optional): Whether to map nodes from a 2D plane onto a 3D spherical surface using a spherical projection.
-Defaults to True.
-- `surface_depth` (float, optional): Adjusts the depth of nodes relative to the spherical surface, enhancing visualization of clustering.
-Defaults to 0.0.
-- `min_edges_per_node` (int, optional): Minimum number of edges per node.
-Values >0 prune nodes with fewer edges.
-Defaults to 0.

 ---

 ## Cytoscape `.cys` Files

 Load Cytoscape session files exported from the desktop app.

-**Additional Parameters:**
+**Parameters:**

 - `filepath` (str): Path to the Cytoscape file.
 - `source_label` (str, optional): Source node label.
 Defaults to "source".
 - `target_label` (str, optional): Target node label.
 Defaults to "target".
 - `view_name` (str, optional): Specific view name to load.
 Defaults to "".
+- `compute_sphere` (bool, optional): Whether to map nodes from a 2D plane onto a 3D spherical surface using a spherical projection.
+Defaults to True.
+- `surface_depth` (float, optional): Adjusts the depth of nodes relative to the spherical surface, enhancing visualization of clustering.
+Defaults to 0.0.
+- `min_edges_per_node` (int, optional): Minimum number of edges per node.
+Values >0 prune nodes with fewer edges.
+Defaults to 0.

 **Returns:**
 `nx.Graph`: The loaded and processed network as a NetworkX graph.